inderdhillon/assignment/README.md

 #This is to check disk space on all servers and sends email if disk utilization exceeds 80%.

 Sample email Alert:
-Subject: ALERT:- Low Disk Space on XXXXXXX
+Subject: ALERT:- Low Disk Space on <Server Name>
-Body: Ansible Disk-report :- Please clean up disk space on system XXXXX
+Body: Ansible Disk-report :- Please clean up disk space on system <Server Name>

 Validation Checks:
   NOTE: This playbook requires 'action' variable to be set, it will exit out if its not defined.